NCBI-Hackathons/HaploCravat/README.md

 ## Goals

-* We will add functionality for variant input via dbSNP identifiers (rsids).
+* As a significant proportion of use-cases for reseach do not consist of VCF-formatting genetic variation, we will add functionality for Open-CRAVAT to allow for variant input via dbSNP identifiers (rsids).
+The large size of the dbSNP database will require software design.
 * For users that have utilized GATK ReadBackedPhasing to annotate their VCF file, Open-CRAVAT will automatically generate a results column describing haplotype block annotations in the initial VCF pre-processing step.
 A stretch goal is expand the method to incorporate other similar tools, if the output format is suitable for inclusion in the method.
+The remaining corpus of phasing software appears to output format that is not in VCF format, and so their support in the Open-CRAVAT framework may be subject to their use in the field.
+* Addition of a store annotators that annotate noncoding variation with known regulatory relationship.
-* Addition of a store module that generates short sequences to be used in MPRAs.
+* A new module to generate short sequences to be used in MPRAs.
 Given an rsID and reference/alternate allele pair, the module will generate a pair of nucleotide sequences representing the local region of the genome (+/- 50 residues on either side of the locus).

 ## Dependencies